matteo14c/HaploCoV/README.md

 ### Options
 NextStrainToHaploCoV.pl accepts the following options
---infile: name of the input file
+--metadata: name of the input file
 --outfile: name of the output file

 ## Execution